alexandrellemes/Doctrine2EntitityGenerator/README.md

 Run the generator.php into a folder.

-Ex: Folder "models" in our root of project.

 # php generator.php

+Ex: Copy the entities and repositories to folder "models" in our root of project or "app".